KSFM

 KSFM (102.5 FM) is a commercial radio station that is licensed to Woodland, California and serves the Sacramento metropolitan area.
-The station is owned by Audacy, Inc. and broadcasts a rhythmic contemporary format.
-KSFM's studios and offices are located at 5345 Madison Avenue in Sacramento, and its transmitter is in Woodland.
+The station is owned by Audacy, Inc. and broadcasts an urban contemporary format.
+KSFM's studios and offices are located on Lava Ridge Court in Roseville, and its transmitter is in Woodland.

-From 2006 to 2010, KSFM's slogan was "Sacramento's #1 Station for Hip-Hop and R&B".
+From 2006 to 2010, KSFM's slogan was "Sacramento's New #1 Station for Hip-Hop and R&B".
+CBS billed KSFM as a rhythmic top 40 station due to its multicultural listenership.
 In 2010, the station changed its slogan to simply "102-5" with a broader mix of hip-hop, R&B, and rhythmic pop music.
-Audacy bills KSFM as a rhythmic top 40 station due to its multicultural listenership.
+In August 2023, KSFM returned to a more urban-leaning rhythmic format with expanding their R&B playlist, increasing regional music from nearby Bay Area and Sacramento artists, drastically reducing pop music from their regular playlist and adding more urban throwbacks.
+Their current slogan is "Sacramento’s New #1 for Hip-Hop and R&B."